gamade/smarthome/plugins/telegram/README.md

-# Telegram Plugin for smarthomeNG
+# My Plugin

 # Requirements

-Python Modules
+List the requirements of your plugin.
+Does it need special software or hardware?

+## Supported Hardware

+* list
+* the
+* supported
-* telepot (8.3)
+* hardware

 # Configuration

-Register your "Home-Bot" to Telegram:

 * Send command "/newbot" to "BotFather" in order to create your new bot
 * you will asked for a bot name and unique username
-* BotFather will send you a token (=shard secred) you will need for plugin registration in plugin.conf
+* BotFather will send you a token (=shard secred) you will need for plugin registration
+* configure some bot details starting by sending "/mybots" to BotFather

 ## plugin.conf

-plugin.conf snippet for telegram plugin
+Please provide a plugin.conf snippet for your plugin with ever option your plugin supports.
+Optional attributes should be commented out.

 <pre>